 - minutes and other records of the company are kept at the office in Jersey.

 What are 'Core Income Generating Activities'?

 Examples of Core Income Generating Activities ("CIGA") are provided in the ES Law for each of the Relevant Activities.
-The CIGA are considered to be the key essential and valuable activities that generate the income of the company and these activities must be carried out in Jersey; however, preliminary guidance suggests that expert professional advice or specialist services can be obtained elsewhere if necessary.
+The CIGA are considered to be the key essential and valuable activities that generate the income of the company and these activities must be carried out in Jersey; however, expert professional advice or specialist services can be obtained elsewhere if necessary.
 A company can outsource its CIGA so long as it continues to supervise the outsourced activities.

 How can I tell if a company has adequate employees, expenditure and physical assets?

 This needs to be assessed on a case by case basis depending on the activities of the company.
 These elements can be outsourced by a company so, for example, the company can use the employees of an affiliate or third party provider.

 Companies which carry on the following activities are subject to a slightly different regime: